-• Geographical
+Geographical

-Certain marine areas are suitable for offshore energy and the required technical grid connections.
-In some areas in the CBC when all physical preconditions are met, offshore energy deployment could also become a cross-border issue.
-Conflicting areas of offshore energy with the environment, shipping, fisheries, defence interests, are also geographical implications, be they national or cross-border conflicts.
+Certain marine areas are more suitable for offshore energy and the required technical grid connections than others.
+In some areas in the CBC, when all physical preconditions are met, offshore energy deployment could also become a cross-border issue.
+Conflicting of offshore energy with the environment, shipping, fisheries, and defence interests has geographical implications, be it because of national or cross-border conflicts.